Luna Steelheart

 Connor McDonald: Makes sense.
 So, are you very focused right now on trying to raise your following on social media?

-Luna Steelheart: As of right now, given the many facets and focuses of drag, it’s a little difficult to keep up with social media pages because I don’t fully understand them as a whole.
+Luna Steelheart: As of right now, given the many facets and focuses of drag, it is a little difficult to keep up with social, social media pages as I don’t fully understand them as… as a whole.
 I do try to gain more followers.
 I do try to, you know, promote myself to the best of my ability.
-Sometimes it works, sometimes it doesn’t, but hey, it’s trial and error thing, and you know we just got to keep it monitored, keep it updated, you know, just keep looking forward to that next show.
+Sometimes it works, sometimes it doesn’t, but hey, it’s trial and error thing, and, you know, we just gotta keep, keep it monitored, keep it updated, you know, just keep looking forward to that next show.

 Luna Steelheart: Oh, absolutely.
-That is one of my biggest dreams.
-I [inaudible] how to get, you know, to where my dreams will come to fruition, would be to be on RuPaul’s drag Race, and you know, even if I don’t make it onto RuPaul’s Drag race, I definitely would like to go on to Dragula or, you know, maybe American Idol just to be able to be ableconnect with some form of audience to be able to elevate myself to the limit I exceed.
+That is one of my biggest dreams, uh, on how to get, you know, to where my dreams would come to fruition, would be to be on RuPaul’s Drag Race.
+And you know, even if I don’t make it onto RuPaul’s Drag race, I definitely would like to go on to Dragula or, you know, maybe American Idol, just to be able to… be able to connect with some form of audience, to be able to elevate myself to the… to the limit that I exceed.

 Connor McDonald: I think that is a great goal to have.